 Supplementary Information Form (SIF)

-As a Voluntary Aided school we require additional information in order to be able to apply our admission criteria, which are used in the event of over-subscription.
+As a church school we require additional information in order to be able to apply our admission criteria, which are used in the event of over-subscription.
 For this reason it is necessary to complete a Supplementary Information Form and to provide supporting evidence where appropriate.
 The SIF is not an application form and must be completed in addition to the common application form and returned directly to the school.

 Children who are cared for by a local authority (Looked After Children)